Part 2 of Our Epic Fool’s Trip to the Grand Canyon

 Presently our relaxed hike along the pretty stream came to an end as the trail turned from the watercourse and went straight toward a cliff.
 We looked up, following the trail.
 Our jaws dropped.
 Our spirits quailed.
 I looked around for the nearest escalator.
 When none appeared I sat down and cried.

 The Devil’s Corkscrew

 I didn’t really cry, but I wanted to.
 I looked at my companions.
 Ric shrugged and Steven laughed.
 I mean, what else could we do?
 Needless to say, there really was no choice in the matter.
-It was up we needed to go.
 After all, going back was not an option.

 The National Park Service website for the Grand Canyon makes reference to this section of the trail this way;